NHTSA says will assess Fiat Chrysler hacking recall fix

-DETROIT (Reuters) - U.S. safety regulators will open an investigation to determine whether the solution proposed by Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI) will be effective in keeping its vehicles from being vulnerable to computer hackers.
+DETROIT, July 24 (Reuters) - U.S. safety regulators will open an investigation to determine whether the solution proposed by Fiat Chrysler Automobiles will be effective in keeping its vehicles from being vulnerable to computer hackers.

 On Tuesday, NHTSA Administrator Mark Rosekind said he is concerned about the hacking threat to connected vehicles.